 And, the reason this is one of the best apps for odd jobs is that DoorDash pay can be pretty decent in busy markets.

-In fact, according to ZipRecruiter, DoorDash drivers earn about $18 per hour on average.
+And, according to ZipRecruiter, DoorDash drivers earn about $18 per hour on average.

 DoorDash also has very lenient requirements, which basically include: